International packages ship via either:

 - Duty: No duty is due since all Really Right Stuff products are made in the United States.

 - Additional UPS delivery fees: UPS will charge a $4 COD fee, but you can avoid this by prepaying the taxes in advance of delivery.
 Call 1-800-PICK-UPS (select option 3 for UPS Customs Brokerage).
 We encourage you to call UPS to pay in advance as soon as your package has a tracking number and appears in the UPS system (don't wait for UPS to contact you).
 Ask about UPS Prepayment or Electronic Funds Transfer (EFT) plans; this may require setting up an account with UPS.
+Note that UPS drivers only accept Canadian issued credit cards, money order or check.

 - UPS Customs Clearance: Canada law requires that you specify the broker you wish to handle customs clearance.
 UPS will contact you prior to delivery to confirm your choice of customs broker.
 When UPS Customs Brokerage handles your imports, there is no Entry Preparation Fee for routine customs clearance, and the brokerage service is included in your ship cost.
 If UPS has never performed brokerage duties for you before, you will be asked to fill out and return a "Power of Attorney" document that UPS will keep on file.